Run your first pipeline

 Tip

-Version information is automatically recorded in pipeline reports.
-Check available releases on GitHub.
+Version information is automatically recorded in pipeline reports in the pipeline_info/ results subdirectory.

 Next steps